UJESH2K/Natural-Json/README.md

 The app opens with a full-screen “CARDANO × DAN LABS” hero, a glowing aurora background, and a single central prompt bar where the user can type or speak strategies such as “Buy 10 ADA every 5 seconds and send me a mail”.

-On the left, users see a chat-style history of all previously created agents and prompts, so the interface feels like a trading copilot rather than a static form.
+Users see a chat-style history of all previously created agents and prompts on the left, so it feels like a trading copilot instead of a static form.

 ### Screenshots